How to Clone Bootable SD Card in Windows 10 or 11 (5 Steps)

 In a nutshell, SD card is fairly enough for common use.
 If you’re a speed and performance purchaser, USB flash drive is a good choice.

-To clone bootable SD card to another SD card or USB flash drive, AOMEI Backupper Professional would definitely help you out within four steps only.
-Other than cloning bootable SD card, you could also clone hard drive to SSD or clone SSD to HDD in Windows 10 for better performance.
+To clone bootable SD card to another SD card, AOMEI Backupper Professional would definitely help you out within five steps only.
+Other than cloning bootable SD card, you could also clone bootable USB drive, clone hard drive to SSD, clone SSD to HDD in Windows 10, etc.

-Meanwhile, it is a reliable backup and restore software which provides robust backup solution protecting your computer and operating system.
+Meanwhile, it is a reliable backup and restore software that provides robust backup solution protecting your computer and operating system.
+If you have these needs, please download this software to have a try!